Inspectors find numerous decomposing bodies behind hidden door at Colorado funeral home

 The bodies were discovered in a room behind a door hidden by a cardboard display during an inspection of Davis Mortuary in Pueblo, about 110 miles (177 kilometers) south of Denver.
-Inspectors found a “strong odor of decomposition” after arriving at the business on Wednesday and Brian Cotter — the owner and Pueblo County Coroner — had asked them not to enter the room, according to a document from state regulators.
+Inspectors found a “strong odor of decomposition” after arriving at the business on Wednesday.
+Brian Cotter — the owner and Pueblo County coroner — had asked them not to enter the room, according to a document from state regulators.

-The bodies were not immediately removed and authorities said as a result, they did not yet have a precise number.

-Colorado long had some of the weakest rules for funeral homes in the nation, with no routine inspections or qualification requirements for funeral home operators.
+Colorado long had some of the weakest oversight of funeral homes in the nation, with no routine inspections or qualification requirements for funeral home operators.
 That has allowed numerous abuses, including a pending case involving nearly 200 decomposing bodies that were found stored at room temperature in a building in Penrose, Colorado, about 30 miles (48 kilometers) from Pueblo.

 A sentencing in that case of one of the funeral home’s owners for corpse abuse is set for Friday.

+The discovery in Pueblo came during the first inspection of Davis Mortuary under rules adopted last year in response to prior crimes within Colorado's funeral industry.

+Before the law changed, funeral homes could only be inspected if a complaint had been filed against them.
+Davis Mortuary did not have any complaints, said Sam Delp, director of the Division of Professions and Occupations in the Colorado Department of Regulatory Agencies.

-In the Pueblo case, Cotter told inspectors that some of the bodies had been awaiting cremation for about 15 years, according to the document from state regulators that explains why the state suspended the mortuary’s registration to operate.
+Cotter told inspectors that some of the bodies had been awaiting cremation for about 15 years, according to the document from state regulators that explained why the state suspended the mortuary’s registration.

+“This is a profound violation of trust and a heartbreaking betrayal of the families who entrusted their loved ones to this funeral home,” Colorado Bureau of Investigation director Armando Saldate III said.

+The estimate of 20 bodies in the room came from funeral home staff.
+The corpses were not immediately removed, and authorities said as a result, they did not yet have a precise number.

 Cotter has not been arrested, and Pueblo County District Attorney Kala Beauvais said no charges have been filed as the investigation continues.